0xDATAWOLF/Prism/README.md

 ## Feature List

+Below is a list of features that are being worked on in the project.
+They are sorted by their status, leading by completed, in-progress, scheduled, refactor, and scraped.

 **Icon Descriptions**
 * ⬜️ – Scheduled task / feature.
 * ℹ️ – Currently in progress or researched.